Walking Tour of Maramures (link) for very small groups.

 “ On the UNESCO trail“: a number of 8 Maramures wooden churches out of 90 existing in the area, some of them erected in XIV-XV centuries, are inscribed on UNESCO World Heritage list.
 They are filled with frescoes, icons on wood and glass, rugs and aprons made by local women, each church having its own story and particularity (in some, the families have reserved the same rows, from generation to generation, for several centuries).
 At many churches is hard to get in, because they are locked at all time.
 During an average day, you can visit five UNESCO churches.

-The best way to understand the secrets of Romania is if book a “Tailor-made Tour“, in the search of isolated mountain hamlets or temporary villages without electricity or road access, private art collections which normally are not open to the public, ancient customs, traditional healing and other things not mentioned above, from Maramures, Bucovina, Moldova or Transylvania.
+The best way to understand the secrets of Romania is if book a “Tailor-made Tour“, mixing any of the tours mentioned above with isolated mountain hamlets without electricity or road access, private art collections which normally are not open to the public, ancient customs and other things not mentioned above.

 For more info, please see Conditions and prices page, or contact us.